 There are not enough studies on e-juices and how their chemicals affect our health because not enough time has passed to make any conclusions.
 However, since many e-juices contain chemicals known to cause irritation and some cheap e-juices are more harmful than others, they are enough to hint that they are not suitable for us.

 You don't have to be a scientist to know that inhaling toxic chemicals causes lung damage.
 If you keep vaping for several years, you can only expect to experience respiratory problems in the future.
 We will know the extent of the damage only after some serious clinical studies are done over a more extended period.

 Increases The Chances of Getting Cancer

-Cancer needs low oxygen levels to thrive, and vaporizing increases levels of free radicals that damage cells, proteins, and DNA.
+Cancer needs low oxygen levels to thrive, and vaporizing increases free radicals that damage cells, proteins, and DNA.
 Free radicals are formed naturally in the body, and they are a result of normal cellular processes.
-However, by vaping, you drastically increase their blood levels, making it difficult for our bodies to fight back.
+However, vaping drastically increases blood levels, making it difficult for our bodies to fight back.

 We need antioxidants to lower the levels of free radicals, but the problem is that we can't get enough to balance things out.
 Long-term vaping can lead to a considerable build-up of free radicals.

 Over the years, that can create the perfect setting for cancer to appear or raise your chances of getting one.
 Any inhaling chemicals floods the body with free radicals, so think about that before you start vaping.